jlparkI/AntPack/docs/installation.rst

 ===========

-AntPack is licensed under a reasonably permissive open-source license, so that you are free to use it for your own data analysis regardless of whether you are working on academic research or industrial R&D.
+AntPack is licensed under a reasonably permissive open-source license, so that you are free to use it for your own data analysis in any manner you like regardless of whether you are working on academic research or industrial R&D.
 Note that under the terms of the license however you cannot use AntPack to build closed-source software that you plan to sell -- if you use AntPack to build software for distribution the software must also be open-source, must include